 Students must contact individual instructors and agree on a research project.
 A written proposal must be submitted to and approved by the instructor, then submitted to the Office of Academic Services before a student may register.
-The written proposal should be at least 2 pages long and should describe the subject matter of the Directed Research and the issues the student intends to explore in the paper.
+The written proposal ordinarily is at least two pages double-spaced (or at least 1,000 words) and should describe the subject matter of the Directed Research and the issues the student intends to explore in the paper.
 The student may register by using an add/drop form that Academic Services will supply upon receipt of the signed proposal within the stated deadlines.
-Directed research credits may be added through October 1 for Fall 2012 and February 11 for Spring 2013.
+Directed research credits may be added through September 30 for Fall 2013 and February 11 for Spring 2014.
 The usual allocation is two credits.
 A student may write a one-credit Directed Research but it will not suffice for the Substantial Writing requirement satisfaction.
 A three-credit Directed Research project is highly unusual and requires the approval of the Vice Dean.
 Students considering this should contact Academic Services.
 Also note that requests to late add Directed Research will only be considered if your credit load (not including the Directed Research credits) does not drop below the minimum 12 credits at any point in the semester after the add/drop period.
 Students who are granted permission to late add Directed Research will not be permitted to drop classes if the result is inconsistent with the above, so please plan your schedule accordingly.

 You may ask any full-time faculty member or visiting faculty member to supervise Directed Research.
 Adjunct professors may supervise Directed Research only with permission of the Vice Dean.
 A two-credit Directed Research may satisfy the Substantial Writing requirement.
 Failure to make academic progress on a Directed Research may result in a student’s withdrawal with a grade of “WD.”